louisebphansen/assignment-1-linguistic-analysis-using-nlp-louisebphansen/README.md

 bash run.sh
 ```

-This will activate the virual environment and run the ```src/extract_ling_information.py```script with default arguments to extract linguistic information about POS-tags and NER-labels from each subfolder in the USEcorpus dataset.
+This will activate the virual environment and unzip the *data.zip* file to create the ```in```folder containing the USEcorpus data.
+Next,the ```src/extract_ling_information.py```script will be run with default arguments to extract linguistic information about POS-tags and NER-labels from each subfolder in the USEcorpus dataset.
 The output from this is saved in the ```out```folder.

 ##### Define arguments yourself